 Receiving a higher-than-expected power bill is frustrating.

-Art Plumbing, AC & Electric technicians strive to help you avoid outrageous electrical bills with these tips that will keep you, your family, and your wallet, comfortable.
+Art Plumbing, Air Conditioning & Electric technicians strive to help you avoid outrageous electrical bills with these tips that will keep you, your family, and your wallet, comfortable.

 To begin, have a professional conduct an energy audit to help you determine the energy-efficiency of your home.
 Of course, there are electrical upgrades that can add value to your home.
 They will also help you determine where you can cut back on energy use.